EvelynSubarrow/telnet-file-copy/README.md

 integrity guarantees.

 On the remote end, all that's necessary is an `echo` command which supports the `-e` and `-n` flags.
-If a host has any of `md5sum`, `sha256sum` or `sha512sum`, the most preferable will be used to verify the integrity of the transfer, and if `base64` is present, this will be used for the transfer instead of `echo`.
+If the host has an appropriate shell, and any of `md5sum`, `sha256sum` or `sha512sum`, the most preferable will be used to verify the integrity of the transfer, and if `base64` is present, this will be used for the transfer instead of `echo`.